 floating point numbers that are so easy to use in the C++ above.

 Before moving on, I should make one point about the code above.
 This C/C++ filter implementation is only practical for filters with impulse responses shorter than about 64 samples.
 Anything more than 64 samples and you’ll want to use an FFT based filtering approach.
-The differences between the two approaches will become particularly stark after double the filter length only a few times.
+The differences between the two approaches will become particularly stark after doubling the filter length only a few times.

 You may remember from our test harness discussion that as long as a filter implementation has the ports we discussed then, and shown again here in Fig 4 at the right, that we can continue using our generic filtering test harness.
 While we’ll be able to inherit and modify the test harness with additional functionality in the next section, we’ll need to start out this section by remembering that our filter implementation will need to have a reset, and the ability to load taps, in addition to samples coming in and going out.